Teen cyclist dies in Ipswich crash

-IPSWICH -- A 16-year-old Ipswich cyclist was killed after colliding with a pickup truck on Route 1A shortly after 6 Friday evening, police said.
+IPSWICH — A 16-year-old Ipswich cyclist died after colliding with a pickup truck on Route 1A shortly after 6 Friday evening, police said.

-The teen was riding southbound in the northbound lane across from the Southern Heights housing complex when he was struck by at Ford pickup truck driven by a 61-year-old Manchester-by-the-Sea man.
+The teen was riding southbound in the northbound lane across from the Southern Heights housing complex when he was struck by a silver-gray Ford F-150 pickup truck driven by a 61-year-old Manchester man.

 The accident was witnessed by an Ipswich patrol officer, who administered first aid.
 The boy was taken to a local hospital where he was pronounced dead.